It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Why is anybody surprised about this?

-I mean, the idea that men are predators, lousy louts, lazy lugs, Dirty and filthy.
+I mean, the idea that men are predators, lousy louts, lazy lugs, dirty and filthy.

-It's been out there for quite a while.
+This is a stereotype that's been out there for quite a while.

-Uh and it's been uh fed by uh militant feminization.
+And it's been fed by militant feminazism.

 Yes, Mr. Snerdley, program observer has a question.

-Well that's a good question.
+Well, that's a good question.

-Snerdley's question is do real men get upset over greeting cards.
+Snerdley's question is, do real men get upset over greeting cards?

 It's a good question.